SliTaz-official/cookutils/doc/receipts-v2.md

 This is a separate and complex issue.

 Dependency info may be extracted from `.pc`, `.la` and `.h` files.
-Extracting dependencies from the header files (`.h`) is non-trivial task due to conditional branching and can not be realized using simple tools.
+Extracting dependencies from the header files (`.h`) is a non-trivial task due to conditional branching and can not be realized using simple tools.

 As for `.la` files — Gentoo [recommend](https://wiki.gentoo.org/wiki/Project:Quality_Assurance/Handling_Libtool_Archives) to remove them in most cases.
 As they stated, `.la` files may be useful only for static libraries (`.a` files).
-Currently, dependency tracking tool doesn't use `.la` files unless you provide special argument `--la`:
+Currently, the dependency tracking tool doesn't use `.la` files unless you a provide special argument `--la`:

 ```bash
 cook fontconfig --deps --la
 ```

-It turns that `.pc` files are the only development files that describe dependencies of development packages.
-Usually `configure` script checks dependencies using something like this:
+It turns out that `.pc` files are the only development files that describe dependencies of development packages.
+Usually the `configure` script checks dependencies using something like this:

 ```bash